anyscale/templates/templates/fine-tune-llm_v2/cookbooks/customize_initial_weights_and_prompt_format/README.md

   }
 ```

 For each role, depending on the model, we add certain tokens as headers or footers along with a BOS token at the start of the conversation and an EOS token at the end of each assistant response.
-This templating/ formatting is a crucial preprocessing step in bringing the conversation format into a plain text input - which later tokenized and fed into the model.
+This templating/ formatting is a crucial preprocessing step in bringing the conversation format into a plain text input - which is later tokenized and fed into the model.
 For Llama-3-8B, the above example would be formatted as follows:

 ```text
 <|begin_of_text|><|start_header_id|>system<|end_header_id|>\n\nYou are a helpful assistant<|eot_id|><|start_header_id|>user<|end_header_id|>\n\nWhat's the value of 1+1?<|eot_id|><|start_header_id|>assistant<|end_header_id|>\n\nThe value is 2<|eot_id|>